 During this period, there are 30.7 million working days lost due to work-related ill health and workplace injury and £15 billion was the estimated cost of injuries and ill health from current working conditions when looking at Health and Safety.

 The report shows that working days lost per worker due to self-reported work-related stress, depression or anxiety shows no clear long-term trend and working days lost due to stress, depression or anxiety account for 57% of all working days lost due to ill health.

-There are six main areas of work design which can effect stress levels.
+There are six main areas of work design which can affect stress levels.
 These are:

 What are the signs and symptoms?

-Often, people don’t recognise the symptons of work related stress and instead adopt a ‘coping’ mechanism.
-Work-related stress can manifest itself and can be categorised into various symptoms which include;
+Often, people don’t recognise the symptoms of work-related stress and instead adopt ‘coping’ mechanisms.
+Work-related stress can manifest itself and can be categorised into various symptoms which include:

 - Insomnia leading to tiredness

 - Consume too much caffeine or alcohol

 - Regular absence and higher sickness rate